FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 Yet this is incorrect, as can be seen later in Luke 23:

-> King James Version - Luke 23
+> King James Version:
-> 23:2: And they began to accuse him, saying, We found this fellow perverting the nation, **and forbidding to give tribute to Caesar**, saying that he himself is Christ a King.
+> Luke 23:2: And they began to accuse him, saying, We found this fellow perverting the nation, **and forbidding to give tribute to Caesar**, saying that he himself is Christ a King.

-> Berean Literal bible - Luke 23
+> Berean Literal bible:
-> 23:2: And they began to accuse Him, saying, “We found this man subverting our nation, forbidding payment of taxes to Caesar, and proclaiming Himself to be Christ, a King.”
+> Luke 23:2: And they began to accuse Him, saying, “We found this man subverting our nation, forbidding payment of taxes to Caesar, and proclaiming Himself to be Christ, a King.”

 There is a logical inconsistency, as it is written in Luke that Jesus was accused of forbidding to give tribute instead.